You can save money and earn rewards on your next Uber ride by charging the right card. These are your best options.

 - $120 dining credit in $10 per month statement credits at participating restaurant partners like Grubhub, Seamless, The Cheesecake Factory, Ruth’s Chris Steakhouse, Boxed and participating Shake Shack locations (enrollment required).

-- 4 points per dollar at restaurants, and on Uber Eats purchases.
+- 4 points per dollar at restaurants plus takeout and delivery in the U.S.

 - 4 points per dollar at U.S. supermarkets (on up to $25,000 in purchases per calendar year, then 1 point per dollar).